 Electronic invoicing in Australia isn’t mandatory yet.

-The government intends to promote the optional use of e-invoices with Access Point providers then pass e-invoicing legislation to make the practice mandatory.
+The government intends to promote the optional use of e-invoices with Access Point providers and then pass e-invoicing legislation to make the practice mandatory.

 - What is a valid tax invoice in Australia?